Words Eliza lives by: “Everything should be made as simple as possible, but not simpler” – Einstein

 Eliza grew up in northeast China in a city called Harbin.
 In 2011, graduated with her MS from Syracuse University.
 Then in 2018, she graduated from University of Washington with a Ph.D. in mechanical engineering and applied mathematics.
 Eliza then joined LBNL in January 2019 as a postdoc.

-Cutting-edge technologies to better prevention of traumatic brain injuries
+Cutting-edge technologies for a better prevention of traumatic brain injuries

 Eliza works on two main projects here at the lab.
 The first is using imaging analysis to help prevent and diagnose Traumatic Brain Injuries (TBI) by understanding the influence of the external forces that can cause a TBI and what deformation occurs in the brain.
 This is a high impact project as it targets high-risk victims such as professional athletes and soldiers as it applies hard sciences to make our world safer.
 The second project is the LDRD program that combines graphs and network data visualization to look at bayesian with neuro-network informatics.